sofiamejiamuro/budget-administration/README.md

 - [x] User have to enter a valid budget, that is a number > 0 , in a prompt

-- [ ] Entered budget should be shown on presupuesto and restante fields
+- [x] Entered budget should be shown on presupuesto and restante fields

-- [ ] Validate and Add gasto and cantidad and printed
+- [x] Validate and Add gasto and cantidad and printed

-- [ ] Printed gasto and cantidad in a list
+- [x] Printed gasto and cantidad in a list

-- [ ] When added a new gasto, show a confirm response to the user
+- [x] When added a new gasto, show a confirm response to the user

 - [ ] Substract the new gasto from the restante, budget always mantains its value

-- [ ] When the restante is less than the 50% of the gasto turn the field into yellow
+- [x] When the restante is less than the 50% of the gasto turn the field into yellow

-- [ ] When the restante is less than the 75% of the gasto turn the field into red
+- [x] When the restante is less than the 75% of the gasto turn the field into red

-- [ ] When the restante is 0 show a field telling the user.
+- [ ] When the restante is 0 show a text telling the user.

 - [ ] When the budget is over, block the form to add new gastos